 A private home is viewed as the complete unit of the home with the garage and other buildings on the property.
 Houseboats and caravans are also viewed as private homes.
 The only condition being that they are permanently bound to a single address.
 A private home is only considered as such where the home is owned by the occupant (taxpayer) and where it serves as permanent domicile and not as temporary domicile.
 The purchase of a private home is subject to transfer tax.
-Since 2021 buyers aged under 35 years will on one occasion be exempt from payment of transfer tax (0%) subject to the condition that the purchase price may be a maximum of € 400,000.
+Since 2021 buyers aged under 35 years will on one occasion be exempt from payment of transfer tax (0%) subject to the condition that the purchase price may be a maximum of $\in$ 440,000 (2023).
 In other cases, the rate for the home buyer remains 2%.
-Other buyers, such as investors in housing and buyers of other real estate (e.g. commercial property) will pay 8%.
+Other buyers, such as investors in housing and buyers of other real estate (e.g. commercial property) will pay 10.4% (2023).

-Once it has been determined that a home can be viewed as an 'Own Home', the home automatically qualifies for tax purposes for the Own Home Scheme based on Box 1 (Work and Home: maximum tax rate 49.50%).
+Once it has been determined that a home can be viewed as an 'Own Home', the home automatically qualifies for tax purposes for the Own Home Scheme based on Box 1 (Work and Home: maximum tax rate 49.50% for 2023).

 The Own Home scheme works as follows: The fixed sum assumed by the legislator for the enjoyment derived from the own home is expressed for tax purposes in the Own Home fixed sum.
 The Own Home fixed sum is determined on the basis of a fixed percentage of the value of the home in question.
 The basis for determining the value of the Own Home is the value of the property, as determined on the basis of the WOZ value.
 The WOZ value is determined by municipal decree.
 Certain costs like financing costs (for example interest paid on the mortgage) are under certain conditions deductible from the above-mentioned Own Home fixed sum.
 The financing costs (including interest paid on a mortgage bond) are tax deductible where the loan qualifies as an Own Home Debt.
 The tax deduction is restricted to mortgages with a minimum annuity repayment scheme of 30 years.
-In other words to qualify for tax deduction the mortgage scheme should guarantee full mortgage payment within 30 years or less.
+In other words to qualify for tax deduction the mortgage payment within 30 years or less.

-The Own Home financing costs are tax deductible at a tax rate of up to 40.00% (2022).
-The tax deduction of Own Home costs is being reduced in stages.
+The Own Home financing costs are tax deductible at a tax rate of up to 36.93% (2023).